mcmire/dotfiles/README.md

 ### Line wrapping

 * Soft wrap lines
+* For wrapped lines, `j` and `k` jump to the next row rather than the next actual line
 * Don't insert two spaces, but one space, after joining lines
 * Turn on most of the `formatoptions`:
   * Auto-wrap text